-The biggest concerns relate to the Drivers Medical Group (which considers whether individuals who suffer with complex medical conditions such as Epilepsy, Strokes, neurological and mental health conditions are safe to drive).
+The biggest concerns relate to the Drivers Medical Group (which considers whether individuals who suffer with complex medical conditions such as Epilepsy, Posture Correctors, Strokes, neurological and mental health conditions are safe to drive).

 A number of complaints were received by the Ombudsman surrounding individuals who suffer with complex conditions and were unfairly prevented from driving, some for several years, even though Medical Practitioners found the individuals medically safe to drive.
 It was found that there had been flawed decisions, significant delays, poor communication and complaint handling in these cases.